 Cathedral of the Assumption of the Blessed Virgin Mary

-This friendly restaurant has a huge outdoor terrace and a brightly lit beer-hall-style interior.
+This friendly restaurant has a huge outdoor terrace and a brightly lit, beer-hall-style interior.
 Although famous for its Zagreb...

 Cathedral of the Assumption of the Blessed Virgin Mary information

 Kaptol Square is dominated by this cathedral, formerly known as St Stephen’s.
 Its twin spires – seemingly permanently under repair – soar over the city.
-Although the cathedral’s original Gothic structure has been transformed many times over, the sacristy still contains a cycle of frescos dating from the 13th century.
-An earthquake in 1880 badly damaged the cathedral and reconstruction in a neo-Gothic style began around the turn of the 20th century.
+Although the cathedral’s original Gothic structure has been transformed many times over, the sacristy still contains a cycle of frescoes dating from the 13th century.
+An earthquake in 1880 badly damaged the cathedral; reconstruction in a neo-Gothic style began around the turn of the 20th century.

 Inside, don’t miss the baroque marble altars, statues and pulpit, or the tomb of Cardinal Alojzije Stepinac by Ivan Meštrović.